 Brock Turner doesn’t even spend half a year in jail; although, the crime comes with a 10-year sentence because the judge thinks jail would ruin his life.
 I’m sure he and Judge Persky hobnobbed over a Budweiser and a Ball Park this weekend.
 Ok America.

-Colin, just know more stand with you than against you.
-Colin, just know you are American.
-Colin, just know I have your back.
+Colin, just know more stand with you than against you, know you are American, and know I have your back.